 Sphinx Moth Caterpillars

 The other survival tactic of the caterpillars is tremendous variability in color pattern.
-A typical White-lined Sphinx Moth caterpillar is lime green, with a series of black and yellow stripes running the length of their bodies.
-The black lines are often punctuated with bright red spots.
+A typical White-lined Sphinx Moth caterpillar is lime green, with black and yellow stripes running the length of its body.
+Bright red spots often punctuate the black lines.
 But we also saw some caterpillars that had greatly reduced black so that they appeared more strongly green.
 Some had bright green heads and tails; others had orange or reddish heads and tails.
-Even more extreme were the caterpillars that were almost completely black, with just a few longitudinal dashed lines of yellow, green or orange.
+The most extreme caterpillars showed completely black bodies, with just a few longitudinal dashed lines of yellow, green or orange.

-One population of Swainson’s Hawks migrates through the area of Anza-Borrego and Borrego Springs, where they take up residence for a week or two on their way north.
-And their arrival and departure is delicately timed to coincide with the sphinx moth caterpillar emergence.
+One population of Swainson’s Hawks migrates through the area of Anza-Borrego and Borrego Springs.
+There they take up residence for a week or two on their way north.
+The hawks time their arrival and departure to coincide with the sphinx moth caterpillar emergence, a delicate balance.
 Swainson’s Hawks arrive, gorge on caterpillars, regain their strength and then take off for more northern breeding grounds.
-It is highly probable, though difficult to prove, that predation by the hawks has driven the emergence and camouflage strategy of the sphinx moth caterpillars.
-One is reminded of the fact that the “selection” in “natural selection” is always a negative event.
-Things are not so much selected for as they are selected against.
-And getting eaten would certainly be a negative event, at least from a caterpillar’s point of view, becoming lunch constitutes a negative event!
+It is likely, though difficult to prove, that hawk predation drives the emergence and camouflage strategy of sphinx moth caterpillars.
+This reminds us that the “natural selection” is always a negative event.
+Natural selection removes the unfit rather than selecting for the fittest.
+From a caterpillar’s point of view, becoming lunch constitutes a negative event!

 Sure enough, when we arrived, there were already people clustering around a single owl perched fortuitously in the open.
 We stopped and quietly took photos.
-When the crowd got larger and noisier, we asked them to be quieter and explained why it was important.
-We were gratified at how well people responded to this instruction and complied with our requests, becoming much more quiet, backing off a distance, and speaking only in hushed tones.
+When the crowd grew larger and noisier, we hushed them and explained why it was important.
+We were gratified at how well people responded to this instruction and complied with our requests.
+They became much more quiet, backing off a distance, and speaking only in hushed tones.
 All in all, it was a wonderful end to a very beautiful day.